sakshi936/FrontendInterviewQuestion/docs/html.md

 To display these characters as text, replace them with their corresponding character entities.

-'&' &amp Interpreted as the beginning of an entity or

 ```html
 &amp;
 <!-- Interpreted as the beginning of an entity or character reference '&' -->